isomerpages/imda-codesg/_infocomm-media-clubs-cca/SERVE: Values In Action/Overview.md

 ### S.T.E.A.M.
 Lab
 **(18 and 19 November)**

-Set up a booth at Punggol Regional Library as part of their learning and tinkering carnival to teach science, tech, engineering, arts or math concepts to children and teens.
+Set up a booth at Woodlands Regional Library as part of their learning and tinkering carnival to teach science, tech, engineering, arts or math concepts to children and teens.

 Click [here](https://codesg.imda.gov.sg/infocomm-media-clubs-cca/serve-steam-lab/) to read more about S.T.E.A.M.
 Lab